Merret/URLSaver/README.md

 # URLSaver
-URLSaver is a free service which provides a webpage to store URLs and help you to share them to others.
+URLSaver is a free service which provides a webpage to store URLs and help you to share them with others.

 ## Usage
 Go to [https://merret.github.io/URLSaver/](https://merret.github.io/URLSaver/).